RileyXX/PlexPreferNonForcedSubs/README.md

 ## Short description:
 This python script will set all movies and shows in your local Plex library to English non forced subtitles by default.
+The subtitle selections will apply to your Plex profile and be remembered on other devices.

 ## Long description:
 This script was created with the help of [ChatGPT Open AI](https://chat.openai.com/chat) and further edited and completed by me.
 It uses [Plex Python Api](https://python-plexapi.readthedocs.io/en/latest/).
 It will set all movies and shows in your local Plex library to English non forced subtitles by default.
 The subtitle selections will apply to your Plex profile and be remembered on other devices.
 Assuming your Plex subtitles settings are setup in your server settings Plex will default to Forced Subtitles by default when they are available for a given item.
 Plex will not allow you to prefer non forced subtitles natively hence why this script was created.